All Episodes

 They moved their primary up.

-Nevada's moved their primary up.
+Nevada has moved their primary up.

 Think what you want.

-Uh Moveon.org may indeed uh have the ability to sway candidates like the Brett Girl, uh and the and his pulling out, he was the announced candidate, the first announced candidate to pull out.
+MoveOn.org may indeed have the ability to sway candidates like the Brett Girl and his pulling out.

-Now it's all about fundraising and showing he's tough and emphasizing his anti-war stance.
+That was all about fundraising and showing he's tough and emphasizing his anti-war stance.

-Who do you think put these things together?
+And who do you think put these things together?

 It's all one machine, folks.

-The idea the Democrats are scared of this bunch and worried about this bunch, and the idea that the Democrats in Washington are being led around by these people on the blogs, it's PR.
+The idea that Democrats are scared of this bunch and worried about this bunch, and the idea that the Democrats in Washington are being led around by these people on the blogs, it's PR.

 It is a huge machine.